Quality of life indicators - measuring quality of life

 Material living conditions

 Material living standards are measured on the basis of three sub-dimensions: income, consumption and material conditions (deprivation and housing).
 Income is an important indicator as it has an impact on most of the other indicators in the framework.
-There are several different indicators within this sub dimension, taken from both national accounts and household surveys (net national income, household disposable income).
-The same is true for consumption, within which some aggregated indicators are taken from national accounts (household consumption per capita, total consumption per capita), and other indicators for households are taken from the Household Budget Survey.
-Material conditions (deprivation and housing) provide important complementary information to these money-based approaches.
+There are several different indicators within this sub dimension, taken from both national accounts and household surveys (net national income, household disposable income based on the EU-SILC).
+The same is true for consumption, within which some aggregated indicators are taken from national accounts (actual individual household consumption per capita), and other indicators for household consumption are to be developed in the future from the Household Budget Survey.
+Joint indicators of income, consumption and wealth are also under development and have the potential to provide the most complete perspective on the situation of households.
+Nevertheless, for the moment the wealth aspect is covered in this framework under the sub-dimension Economic safety.
+Material conditions (deprivation and housing) provide important complementary information to these money-based approaches and the indicators selected for this sub-dimension are also based on the EU-SILC.

 Productive or main activity

 In our knowledge-based economies, education plays a pivotal role in the lives of citizens and is an important factor in determining how far they progress in life.
 Levels of education can determine the job an individual will have.
 Individuals with limited skills and competences are usually excluded from a wide range of jobs and sometimes even miss out on opportunities to achieve valued goals within society.
 They also have fewer prospects for economic prosperity.
-In Europe, currently available indicators of education that are relevant for quality of life are a population’s educational attainment, the number of early school leavers, self-assessed and assessed skills and participation in life-long learning.
+It is also the most important form of human capital, at societal level.
+In the European Union, this dimension is measured by currently available indicators grouped in four sub dimensions: population’s educational attainment (including the number of early school leavers); self-assessed and assessed skills; participation in life-long learning and opportunities for education (rate of enrolment of pupils in pre-primary education).
+A variety of data sources is used, the most important being the EU-LFS.
+Information is collected also through OECD'S PIACC survey (Programme for the International Assessment of Adult Competencies); the Adult education survey; the Community survey on ICT usage in households and by individuals and administrative data.

 Leisure and social interactions